Ouagadougou: Economy

 The economy of Ouagadougou is based on industry and commerce.
 Some industrial facilities have relocated from Bobo-Dioulasso to Ouagadougou, which has made the city an important industrial centre of Burkina Faso.
 The industrial areas of Kossodo and Gounghin are home to several processing plants and factories.
-The industry of Ouagadougou is sector that fuels urban growth, as people move to the city from the countryside to find employment in industry.
+The industry of Ouagadougou is the sector that fuels urban growth, as people move to the city from the countryside to find employment in industry.
 The Copromof workshop in Ouagadougou sews cotton lingerie for the French label "Atelier Augusti."

 Ouagadougou is an important commercial centre.
 It is a centre where goods are collected and directed to rural areas.
 With a large consumer base, large amounts of energy sources, raw materials for buildings, agricultural products and livestock products are imported to the city.

 The economy is dominated by the informal sector, which is characterized by petty commodity production, and workers not necessarily having salaries.
 Traditional, informal trade is widespread and concentrated around markets and major roads, as well as in outlets in neighborhoods.
-There are also instances of modern economic practices with workplaces having qualified, stable labor forces, or more traditional forms of business such as family businesses.
+While the formal economy consists of modern economic practices with workplaces having qualified, stable labor forces, or more traditional forms of business such as family businesses.

 The tertiary sector is also an important part of the economy.
 This comprises communications, banking, transport, bars, restaurants, hotels, as well as administrative jobs.